p2panda/handbook/website/docs/tutorials/mushroom-app.md

 }, keyPair);
 ```

+Yes!
+We're creating our first `mushroom` document here!

 :::tip Playing in NodeJS

 `p2panda-js` also runs in NodeJS and there you don't even need to initialise the WebAssembly!
 It is fun to play with the API in the interactive NodeJS environment.
 Just type `node` inside the the `mushroom-app-tutorial` folder, type `const p2panda = require('p2panda-js')`, hit `Enter`, and then you can directly get started, for example by writing `const keyPair = new p2panda.KeyPair()`!
-It is fun to create some operations, encode and decode and inspect them directly.
+It is fun to create some operations, encode, decode and inspect them directly.

 :::